 - Strategies for freight procurement in soft markets

 - How a digital freight network offers coverage for all market conditions

-Why freight markets tighten and soften
+Why freight trucking markets tighten and soften

 Prices on load boards and spot tender bids reflect the state of the freight market.
 In tight markets, when there are more shipments than trucks available, prices tend to be higher than average.
 In soft markets, when there are fewer shipments than trucks, prices tend to be lower.
 So what causes changes in carrier supply and shipper demand?

-Supply: truck driver availability and costs
+Freight market supply: truck driver availability and costs

 Truck driving remains one of the most popular careers in the United States, with more than 3 million truck drivers in North America.
 However, the American Trucking Association has documented an ongoing shortage in truck drivers.
 According to Convoy research, drivers in the past decade have exited the freight market in favor of employment in other industries.